A Review of AmaSuite 4 for Amazon Affiliates and Sellers

 Quick Summary of AmaSuite 4.0

-Rating: 4.5 out of 5.
-A worthwhile investment for sure.
+Rating: 4.5 A worthwhile investment for sure.

-Pros: Improve your chances of new product sales with their useful keyword and niche research tools.
+The Good: Improve your chances of new product sales with their useful keyword and niche research tools.
 The software will help you find reviewers, and product reviews help improve product rankings on Amazon.

-Cons: A little light on the traffic generation information.
+The Bad: A little light on the traffic generation information.

-Our Recommendation: We don't hand out positive reviews very often, but AmaSuite 4.0 offers a lot of value at their current price point.
+The Bottom Line: We don't hand out positive reviews very often, but AmaSuite 4.0 offers a lot of value at their current price point.
 Highly recommended.

 Last May, I reviewed Amazing Selling Machine (ASM) and noted that its nearly $3500 price tag was a bit steep for some would-be Amazon sellers and affiliates.
 Luckily, some members of ASM have created their own Amazon training courses and mini-communities, and often with much lower entry costs.
 One such example is AmaSuite, which is offered through Chris Guthrie and Dave Guindon.